ericcurtin/git-qwen/README.md

 ## How It Works

-1. **Checks for staged changes**: Ensures you have changes ready to commit
-2. **Generates message**: Runs `qwen -y` with your git diff to generate a commit message
+1. **Generates message**: Runs `qwen -y` with your git diff to generate a commit message
-3. **Opens editor**: Opens your preferred text editor with the generated message
+2. **Opens editor**: Opens your preferred text editor with the generated message
-4. **Commits**: After you save and close the editor, commits with the message
+3. **Commits**: After you save and close the editor, commits with the message

 ## Command-Line Arguments